 Ease of Use

 The EX9220 performed like many of the other projectors in this metric earning a

-6 out of 10, check the chart below to see how the others compared.
+6 out of 10.
 This put it right in the middle of this tightly packed metric where score ranged from 5 to 7.

 The biggest area where the EX9220 lost points in this metric was its remote control design.
 The remote's buttons are small and not laid out in the most intuitive manner.
 Otherwise, the EX9220 is quite easy to use.
 The focus and zoom knobs feel supple and are easy to adjust.
 The on-body controls allow for easy keystone correction: a crucial feature if you're moving the projector from conference room to conference room.
 The small size and included carrying case also make it super portable.

 The EX9220 is the only projector in our selection that offers wireless connectivity.
 We found this function to work seamlessly when projecting from a smartphone or tablet, just scan the Qr code that the projector displays and you're good to go.
 However, doing so from a computer was much more problematic.
 It required downloading different drivers to generate a password for the local network created by the projector.
 We couldn't get a few of our office laptops to connect wirelessly, and after a few calls to customer service we discovered that the wireless feature does not support the latest version of the Mac operating system.
 In the end it felt orders of magnitude easier to just connect with an HDMI cable.